 – Avoid hot or spicy foods, alcohol, and caffeinated beverages, since they can sometimes trigger hot flashes.

-– Apply a cool washcloth on your neck.
+– Apply a cool washcloth or cooling towel on your neck.

 – Hormone replacement therapy helps with hot flashes.